tmscarla/improving-transfer-learning/README.md

 # Improving Domain-specific Transfer Learning for Image recognition and Differential Equations

-This repository contains my Master's thesis in Computer Engineering at Politecnico di Milano, developed in collaboration with Harvard University.
+This repository contains my Master's thesis in Computer Engineering at Politecnico di Milano, developed in collaboration with the Institute of Applied and Computational Science (IACS) at Harvard University.

-## Abstract
+## Context and problem statement

 ## Proposed solution